Logo of the University of Passau

 What is the Willem C. Vis International Commercial Arbitration Moot?

 The Vis Arbitration Moot is the largest international competition in the fields of the UN Convention on Contracts for the International Sale of Goods (CISG) and international arbitration.
 It offers students the opportunity to apply their legal knowledge in practice with comprehensive professional guidance.
 The competition is highly regarded by leading international law firms worldwide, especially those in the Anglo-Saxon legal sphere.
-Organised by the Pace University School of Law (White Plains, New York) and the United Nations Commission on International Trade Law (UNCITRAL), it involves over 2,500 students from more than 370 universities across 80 countries competing in simulated arbitration proceedings.
+Organised by the the Association for the Organization and Promotion of the Willem C. Vis International Commercial Arbitration Moot, it involves over 2,500 students from more than 370 universities across 80 countries competing in simulated arbitration proceedings.

 The starting point is a fictional cross-border legal dispute between two commercial entities, to be resolved through arbitration.
 The legal issues involve international arbitration and the CISG, encompassing both substantive and procedural matters.
 Each participating university assembles a team that drafts a Memorandum for Claimant and a Memorandum for Respondent in English in the time from October to February.